Getting Started with Arduino Mega

 - Connect the interval element to the variable element.
 This creates an event between them, which can be seen in either the interval element’s properties, or by clicking the connector’s button.
 The event added is within the

 Intervaltrigger.
-In the variable element’s ability field within the event, set the ability to
+In the Ability field within the event, set the ability to

 Get Value.
 This means that when the interval element is triggered (which is every five seconds), it will read the integer value.